CiroArtigot/aixeenaseoimages/README.md

 <img src="images/xxxxx.jpg" class="aixeena-images size-300 quality-60" />
 ```

-This will create a thumbnail in the images/thumbs directory and the img src attribute will be replaced with the thumb path.
+This will create a compressed image in the images/thumbs directory and the img src attribute will be replaced with the compressed image path.

 ### Sstyle background images